LiShuxue/resume/README-English.md

 **Description：**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Providing a comprehensive, flexible, and professional quality measurement and governance service platform for applications.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.
 Full coverage of the development cycle: supporting quality measurement and control in the entire life cycle of the development chain (local submission, PR, release, and online).
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Flexible customization: projects can freely select different measurement rules (Lint and non-Lint), control stages and thresholds, etc.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
+Flexible customization: projects can freely select different measurement rules (Lint and non-Lint), control stages and thresholds, etc.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 Open rule market: rules generated by online project problems and other dimensions, are published on the platform and can be freely used by other teams.
 If not satisfied, they can also create rule sets and publish them to the market for all teams to use.

 **Role：** Main Developer